yalogica/react-isolated-component-factory/README.md

 # react-isolated-component-factory
-This prototype demonstrates an example of creating self-contained React components with isolated state management (using a Zustand store) and external API access.
+This prototype illustrates how to create self-contained React components with isolated state management using Zustand and external API integration.